Following My Intuition: Release and promotion

 The album was announced on 19 August 2016, which also saw the release of promotional single "No Holding Back", which was collaborated with Dutch DJ and record producer Hardwell.

 On the week of the album's release, it was confirmed that his "Fill Me In" / "Where Are Ü Now" performance was added on the album, entitled "16", and was released on 27 September 2016, as the second promotional release.
 It was also confirmed that, along with Jack Ü, the additional mixers and producers for song included Tre Jean-Marie, Richard Adlam, Hal Ritson and Wez Clarke.

 "All We Needed" is the Children in Need 2016 single.

 Critical reception

-Michael Gragg from The Observer found that Following My Intuition "wastes no time cementing his new-found relevance, the opening three songs racing through EDM, garage and drum’n’bass, while "16" is an energised mash-up of "Fill Me In" and Jack Ü's "Where Are Ü Now."
-David's appeal has always been broad, and the collaboration-heavy bangers are augmented by a clutch of honeyed ballads, including highlight 2Louder Than Words."
+Critics generally found Following My Intuition to be a successful, nostalgia-driven comeback.
+In his review for The Observer, Michael Gragg wrote that the album "wastes no time cementing his new-found relevance, the opening three songs racing through EDM, garage and drum’n’bass, while "16" is an energised mash-up of "Fill Me In" and Jack Ü's "Where Are Ü Now."
+David's appeal has always been broad, and the collaboration-heavy bangers are augmented by a clutch of honeyed ballads, including highlight "Louder Than Words."
 It's good to have him back."
+Exclaim! editor Kyle Mullin found that the album showcased David's continued strength as both a vocalist and selector of production, particularly on upbeat tracks like "One More Time" and "Ain't Giving Up," which he praised for their "irresistible" and "pulse-pounding" qualities.
+Mullin noted that while the album was not flawless, it largely demonstrated that David's instincts remained "uniquely sharp and on-point."